Member | Established: 1942 | Member since 1977

 SMO 4: Code of Ethics for Professional Accountants

-The Public Oversight, Accounting and Auditing Standards Authority’s Organization and Responsibilities Statutory Decree No. 660 provides general authority to the Public Oversight, Accounting and Auditing Standards Authority (KGK) to issue ethical standards in compliance with international standards for auditors.
-The KGK presently requires adherence to the 2020 International Code of Ethics.
-Specific authority for the issuance of a Code of Ethics for other professional accountants is vested in TÜRMOB.
-TÜRMOB has also adopted the 2020 International Code of Ethics, which is, in turn, applicable to all EAAT members.
+The Public Oversight, Accounting and Auditing Standards Authority’s Organization and Responsibilities Statutory Decree No. 660 authorizes the Public Oversight, Accounting and Auditing Standards Authority (KGK) to issue ethical standards in compliance with international standards for auditors.
+The KGK presently requires adherence to the 2022 International Code of Ethics Parts 1, 3, 4A, and 4B.

-EAAT reports that it continues to work together with TÜRMOB in the translation of the 2018 International Code of Ethics.
-Additionally, through its training and website, EAAT provides members with access to updates, resources, and guidance about the IESBA Code of Ethics.
-Between May and November 2020, it offered two trainings on ethics for members.
+Through its training and website, EAAT provides members with access to updates, resources, and guidance about the IESBA Code of Ethics.

 EAAT also supports member participation in the international standard-setting process by soliciting comments on IESBA Exposure Drafts.